jdimauro/witch-lights/README.md

 [1]: https://learn.adafruit.com/adafruit-neopixel-uberguide

-Because the

 ### Printing Enclosures

+First, download the files in the `STLs` directory.

-Before you jump in to printing and assembling the enclosures, you should make at least a thumbnail sketch of the installation, so that you know how how many of which components to make, and how they will be assembled.
+Next, before you jump in to printing and assembling the enclosures, you should make a thumbnail sketch of the installation, so that you know how how many of which components to make, and how they will be assembled.

 For example, here is a diagram of the simplest possible installation, with two PIR sensors and one NeoPixel strip: